PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 transfer and store numbers always in text format, instead of raw

-binary, or else consider using modules like Data::Dumper (included in
+binary, or else consider using modules like "Data::Dumper" and

-of perl 5.8).
-Keeping all data as text significantly simplifies
+"Storable" (included as of Perl 5.8).
+Keeping all data as text

 Files and Filesystems